Virginia Tech® home

 Benjamin A. Gilman Scholarship

-Deadline: October 6
+Deadline: October 5

 The Gilman Scholarship is designed for students who receive Federal Pell Grants.
 Students should carefully read the Gilman Scholarship’s eligibility requirements before completing an application.

-Other local or national scholarships
+Other University, local, or national scholarships

 To apply, students must be an engineering student at Virginia Tech.
 Transfer engineering students may also apply.
 Students must attain a minimum 2.5 GPA after their first semester.
+Please note, applications are largely judged on the quality of the essay responses.
+A successfull application will pay close attention to the question requirements and provide thoughtful, well developed answers.

 No, enrollment is open only to engineering students.